 While this machine can be used for bevelling electrotype and stereotype book plates, it is especially adapted for bevelling the edges of copper and zinc engravings.
 For this purpose it possesses numerous advantages over all others.
-The cutter head, which is of steel, is placed in such a position that the cut can be made in any desired part the plate, and therefore, if desired, that portion of the plate outside the design can be allowed to remain, and act as a bearer, enabling the prover to obtain the best possible proof. yet being so deeply cut outside the bevel that the waste margin can afterwards be snapped off with the fingers.
-The plate is clamped on a strip of hard wood. set in the bed in such a manner that it will last for months, and can be quickly reversed or a new one substituted.
+The cutter head, which is of steel, is placed in such a position that the cut can be made in any desired part of the plate, and therefore, if desired, that portion of the plate outside the design can be allowed to remain, and act as a bearer, enabling the prover to obtain the best possible proof. yet being so deeply cut outside the bevel that the waste margin can afterwards be snapped off with the fingers.
+The plate is clamped on a strip of hard wood, set in the bed in such a manner that it will last for months, and can be quickly reversed or a new one substituted.
 This allows of tight clamping, and either spoiling the cutter or running into the table.
-The top clamp works instantaneously by means of eccentries, and clamps the plate the entire length, close to the path of the cutter, without injuring the face of the most delicate cut.
+The top clamp works instantaneously by means of eccentrics, and clamps the plate the entire length, close to the path of the cutter, without injuring the face of the most delicate cut.
 This does away with chattering and slipping, so that the machine can be run at a very high speed.
 A raising gauge is provided, by means of which the operator can accurately set and clamp his work, and thus ensure the groove being always exactly in the right place.
 This gauge when once set, will remain in the correct position no matter how the head is moved; but if the cutters are changed in shape, or not accurately replaced when taken out to be sharpened, the gauge can be instantly re-adjusted so that it properly indicates the edge of the cut.
-After the work has been clamped, and the cut has been taken, the operator can, without reclamping the work, feed the head forward, so that a further cut can be taken from the face.
-This feature is possessed by no other machine, and is of utmost importance, as it enables the operator to creep up close to a line, and decreases the hand work of finishing.
-The gauge is made in such a manner that, no matter how much decreases the hand work of finishing.
-The gauge is made in such a manner that, no matter how much the head is moved, whether forward or back, it still indicates correctly the cutter's path.
-The cutters have the face performs no other work, and will therefore last a long time without becoming dull or throwing a burr.
-The entire machine is made in the most accurate and carful manner of the best throwing a burr.
-The entire machine is made in the most accurate and carful manner of the best throwing a burr.
-The entire machine is made in the most accurate and carful manner of the best throwing a burr.
-The entire machine is made in the most accurate and carful manner of the best throwing a burr.
-The entire machine is made in the most accurate and carful manner of the best throwing a burr.
-The entire machine is made in the most accurate a
+After the work has been clamped, and the cut has been taken, the operator can, without reclamping the work, feet the head forward, so that a further cut can be taken from the face.
+This feature is possessed by no other machine, and is of utmost importance, as it enables the operator to creep up close to a line, and machine, and is of utmost importance as it enables the operator to creep up close to a line, and the cut districtly of the cutter's path.
+The cutters are used in such a manner that, no matter how much decreases the hand work of finishing.
+The gauge is made in such a manner that, no matter how much are in such shape that they can be readily sharpened; they are not likely to chatter, and the part which are in such shape that they can be readily sharpened; they are not likely to chatter, and the part which are in such shape that they can be readily sharpened; they are not likely to chatter, and the part which are in such shape that they can be readily sharpened; they are not likely to chatter, and the part which are in such shape that they can be readily sharpened; they are not likely to chatter, and the part which are in such shape that they can be readily sharpened; they are not likely to chatter, and the part which are in such